thejspr/thejspr.com/_posts/2014-08-02-ruby-rails-on-docker-with-fig-and-postgresql.md

 http://localdocker:3000 if you're using docker-osx).

+## Running tests from Docker via Fig

+You can now run your tests on the Docker container via `fig run web bundle exec rspec` or whichever testing framework you use.

 ## Conclusion

 I hope you found this useful and feel confident in trying out Docker for your